Teraku/Skill-Overhaul/README.md

 ######Enforcer
 * Hard Boiled Basic now gives 8 more accuracy to all weapons when firing from the hip.
 * Hard Boiled Ace now gives 25% more reload speed and 20% more damage to LMG's.
+* Overkill Ace now gives a 20% damage resistance on kill.

 ######Technician
 * The amount of tripmines is increased 2x (max. tripmines is now 12).